laravel/nova-docs/4.0/customization/dashboards.md

 }
 ```

-### Customizing Dashboards
+#### Dashboard Names

 By default, Nova will use the class name as the name of your dashboard.
-You may customize the name of the dashboard displayed in the navigation bar by overriding the `label` method within your dashboard class:
+You may customize the name of the dashboard displayed in the left-side navigation bar by overriding the `label` method within your dashboard class:

 ```php
 /**